 Asters (Symphyotrichum)

-There are as many as 24 specific types of asters in the genus Symphyotrichum that are native to Wisconsin, and they come in white, blue, red, and purple.
-They are highly variable annual and perennial wildflowers.
-Asters grow one to six feet tall and one to four feet wide.
-Asters can grow in a variety of conditions, including exposed hillsides, prairies, bluffs, and moist woodlands.
-They can tolerate a range of soils, from slightly acidic to neutral to alkaline, but prefer free-draining soil, especially in the winter.
-Asters also need full sun to flower well but can tolerate partial shade in hot weather.
-(SF)
+There are as many as 24 native species of asters in the genus Symphyotrichum found in Wisconsin, blooming in hues of white, blue, red, and purple.
+These highly variable annual and perennial wildflowers range from one to six feet tall and one to four feet wide.
+Asters thrive in diverse habitats—exposed hillsides, prairies, bluffs, and moist woodlands—and tolerate a range of soils from slightly acidic to alkaline, preferring free-draining conditions, especially in winter.
+While they need full sun to flower profusely, they can tolerate partial shade during hot spells.